The holidays are over, a new year is here, but something feels off, doesn’t it?

 A plan is just a plan unless you follow through, right?
 You’ve got all the tools you need, now you just need to do it.

 Think of eliminating your holiday spendking hangover as the start of a new you.
 Once you’ve got it all paid off, don’t stop!
 Keep truckin’!

 Sticking to a budget and solid money management isn’t just for cleaning up messes.
 It’s there to help you plan your savings and spending year-round.
 And if you take care of your money throughout the year, you’ll be in better position to avoid a holiday hangover after next December.
 Here’s a free chapter of Zero Down Your Debt to help you get started!

 Dealing with a holiday hangover hurts.
 Staring at the bills from all of those holiday splurges is painful.
 But, making a few bad decisions doesn’t have to ruin your whole year.

 We hope this piece takes the edge off of that holiday hangover you’ve been experiencing.
 We know how it feels, and we wish you the best of luck this new year.
-Stick to that budget, and make 2017 great!
+Stick to that budget so you can make 2018 great!